 - 5.5.1 After the Executive Board has declared that the procedural requirements for issuing a degree certificate have been met, the Board of Examiners will present a degree certificate and diploma supplement as evidence that the student has passed the final examination.
 The information stipulated in Article 7.11(2) of the Act will be included on the degree certificate. - 5.5.2 The diploma supplement indicates all the components of the final examination, including the results.
-It also shows the components that do not belong to the final examination, but were examined at the student's request, provided that those components are passed and have been correctly registered in the university's student information system. - 5.5.3 The degree certificate is drawn up in Dutch, English, and Latin.
+It also shows the components that do not belong to the final examination, but were examined at the student's request, provided that those components are passed and passed as part of the registration to the study programme. - 5.5.3 The degree certificate is drawn up in Dutch, English, and Latin.
 The degree certificate and diploma supplement are signed by the chair on behalf of the Board of Examiners.
 When the chair is absent, a member of the Board of Examiners will sign.
-The chair or member of the Board of Examiners signs the degree certificate and diploma supplement with a so-called 'wet signature'; they can also choose to initial each page of the supplement. - 5.5.4 A student who has passed more than one examination but cannot be awarded a degree certificate as referred to in 5.5.1, can request and be given a statement issued by the Board of Examiners including at least the examinations that he/she has passed.